Eloisole/pdsnd_github/README.md

 bikeshare.py

 ### Credits
+NEW: Eloi Sole Benaiges
-Eloi Sole, Python 3, NumPy, and pandas installed using Anaconda
+Python 3, NumPy, and pandas installed using Anaconda